 This is the question posed by design curator and founder of Local Heroes, Stacey Hunter.
 Galvanize! is a Local Heroes project creating an opportunity for designers to consider The Galvanizer’s outdoor space in the context of shelter, shade and seating with a vision that is exuberant and captivating.

 Local Heroes have commissioned design duo SLAPS (Giulia Fiorista and Ed White) to respond to designing for open spaces in the Scottish climate with exciting, unique and expressive propositions.
+The Glasgow-Rella and Calm-Tree will be unveiled on June 30th at the launch of Hypermarket.

 SLAPS are a young experience design studio based in Glasgow who specialise in the physical realm of product and service design and focus on how a service or experience feels for the people who interact with it.